bvpelt/vhp/README.md

     ![stomach >](doc/images/stomach.jpeg "stomach")

 - Glands

+  **Gland**: A gland is a specialized type of organ that produces and releases substances, like hormones or enzymes.
+These substances can travel through ducts to specific locations (exocrine glands) or directly into the bloodstream (endocrine glands) to influence other parts of the body.
+Examples include the thyroid gland (produces hormones for growth and metabolism) and sweat glands (release sweat to regulate body temperature).

   - Adrenal Glands: Situated on top of the kidneys, the adrenal glands produce hormones like adrenaline and cortisol, which help manage stress, regulate blood sugar levels, and control blood pressure.

     Read more on: [adrenal](doc/adrenal.md)